Pešter: Geography

-The plateau is actually a large field (Peštersko polje) surrounded by mountains of Jadovnik (1734 m), Zlatar (1627 m), Ozren (1693 m), Giljeva (1617 m), Javor (1519 m), Golija (1833 m), Žilindar (1616 m), Hum (1756 m), Ninaja (1462 m) and Jarut (1428 m).
+The plateau is actually a large field (Peštersko polje) surrounded by the mountains of Jadovnik (1734 m), Zlatar (1627 m), Ozren (1693 m), Giljeva (1617 m), Javor (1519 m), Golija (1833 m), Žilindar (1616 m), Hum (1756 m), Ninaja (1462 m) and Jarut (1428 m).

-With the area of around 50 km2, the Pešter field is the largest field in Serbia, and the highest one in the Balkans.
+With an area of around 50 km2, the Pešter field is the largest field in Serbia, and the highest one in the Balkans.
 The rivers of Uvac, Vapa, Jablanica and Grabovica flow through this plateau.

-In the geologic past, the field was a large lake, of which only a small lake (in Sjenica) near the village of Tuzinje remained.
+In the geologic past, the field was a large lake, of which only a small remnant in Sjenica near the village of Tuzinje remains.
+This lake gradually drained through karst ruptures, leaving marshy remnants in the lowest parts, around the flow of the sinking river Boroštica.
+Those areas are home to a wet peat bog habitat that is unique for a karst area.
 The soil is mostly karst interspersed with pastures.
-Economy of the area relies primarily on cattle breeding, chiefly sheep.
+The economy of the area relies primarily on livestock breeding, chiefly of sheep.
 Pešter is famous for its dairy products, especially the "Sjenica cheese" (Sjenički sir), as well as lamb and pršut (or prosciutto).